Shopify/polaris/polaris.shopify.com/content/design/motion/creating-motion.md

         />
         Search card interface quickly animating into place.
       </video>
       Animate all elements on a page simultaneously.
 Overwhelming motion can disorient users and break continuity.
-Animating a single element often can be enough to provide sufficient context and maintain a sense of continuity.
+Animating a single element is often enough to provide sufficient context and maintain a sense of continuity.
     </Dont>
   </Grid.Cell>
 </Grid>